afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 <p><strong>What makes you create the right wave?</strong> Your <strong>judgement</strong> — at every point: what you build, what you cut, what you refactor, and what you refuse to treat as normal.
 Your judgement directs the tools you use, and directs the people around you to converge to great outcomes.</p>
 </blockquote>

-That can come from **great developers** or **great system designers** (or leads, SREs, product-minded engineers — the list is long). **The role name is not the point.** The point is whether you **multiply problems or reduce them**, and whether people and systems leave your orbit a little **sharper** or a little more **tangled**.
+That can come from **great developers** or **great system designers** (or leads, SREs, product-minded engineers — the list is long). **The role name is not the point.** The point is whether you **multiply problems or reduce them**.

-**AI does not fill that gap for you — it widens whatever you already reinforce.** Strong habits of judgement turn into leverage; habits of skipping the hard questions turn into volume.
-The section below names that split in plain terms.
+**AI does not fill that gap for you — it widens whatever you already reinforce.** Habits of skipping the hard questions turn into volume.

 ## The Only Divide That Actually Matters